 LGBTQIA+ Community Center

-2nd Floor
+First Floor

-The Worcester State University LGBTQIA+ Resource Center works to create an open and inclusive environment for all students, faculty and staff.
+The Worcester State University LGBTQIA+ Community Center works to create an open and inclusive environment for all students, faculty and staff.
 The center aims to affirm all sexual orientations, forms of gender expression, and gender identities through advocacy, education, and events.

 Message from President Barry Maloney